Undergraduate Research Opportunities

 Minimum Qualifications:

-- Prior laboratory experience with a bachelor's degree in biology or a related scientific field for a trainee position; advanced degree required to start as a technician
+- Prior laboratory experience with a bachelor's degree in biology or a related scientific field

 - Broad skill base in standard techniques (such as ELISA, Western Blot, DNA and RNA extraction, PCR, and protein purification)